elliotcubit/WebfishingButtplug/README.md

 ## Features

+- Vibrates constantly at a configurable base intensity
-- Vibrates at a base level while in the fishing minigame
+- Vibrates at a different base level while in the fishing minigame
 - Vibration intensity increases while mashing
+- Vibrates while completing scratch-off tickets

 ## Installing